BetterBOH/open-tender-skeleton/rfcs/001_COMPONENTS_APPROACH.md

 ### Browser QA

-When reviewing, we should check the Pull Reuqest's Crystalizer link to ensure our browser extension a11y tools are also reporting no warnings or errors.
+When reviewing, we should check the Pull Request's Crystalizer link to ensure our browser extension a11y tools are also reporting no warnings or errors.
 This part of the process is vital as these tests can be performed by the public –– and will determine our accountability should any accessibility issues arise.

 ## Documentation